Who We Are

 All students in the Writing Program (including Research Arts) are eligible to be a member of Columbia Artist/Teachers.
-Students interested in becoming a faculty member should attend a brief information session, held at the beginning of each semester, which addresses time commitments and stipulations particular to each teaching location, as well as application protocol.
+Interested students should attend a brief information session, held at the beginning of the Fall semester, which addresses time commitments and stipulations particular to each teaching location, as well as application protocol.

-If a student is unable to attend this information session, he or she must contact a CA/T coordinator to schedule a one-on-one meeting.
+If a student is unable to attend this information session, he or she should contact Ryan Avanzado or a CA/T coordinator to schedule a one-on-one meeting.

-Students who are not pursuing their MFA in writing (visual arts, sound arts, theater, film) and are interested in teaching for the program should contact CA/T Faculty Advisor Dorothea Lasky or Program Director Santo Randazzo.
+Students who are not pursuing their MFA in writing (visual arts, sound arts, theater, film) and are interested in teaching for the program should contact CA/T Faculty Advisors Alan Ziegler or Dorothea Lasky or Director Ryan Avanzado.

 Teaching creative writing at the National Alliance on Mental Illness (NAMI) has been restorative as it has reminded me of the importance of self expression and the potential for writing to lift the human spirit.
 I am continuously humbled by my students' passion, humor and enthusiasm in exploring different literary styles and sharing their voices.
 Their inquisitive nature, as well as their openness in approaching new techniques and materials is inspiring to witness.

 We can set up a partnership and provide creative writing instructors with skills specific to your organization’s needs as early as the start of the next semester.